Bob Snyder (artist): Individual works

-My hope was that both light and sound could be controlled from the same set of formal assumptions, and that I could develop characteristic interval structures which would operate successfully in both areas.
+My hope was that both light and sound could be controlled from the same set of formal assumptions and that I could develop characteristic interval structures that would operate successfully in both areas.

 In Lines of Force, created in 1979 and later featured in the Whitney Biennale's Video Program in 1981, abstract synthesized images are modulated with found-footage, such as video documentation of military tests and various recordings of television broadcast.
-Edited through a series of match-cuts, the piece follows a logic of a visual pun, juxtaposing shots sharing visual similarities.
+Edited through a series of match-cuts, the piece follows the logic of a visual pun, juxtaposing shots sharing visual similarities.
 The soundtrack for the piece was composed after the visual part was finished.

 In 1981, Snyder completed Trim Subdivisions, which has been featured at MoMA, the Art Institute of Chicago, and the Whitney Museum.
 Shot in suburban Indiana, and unlike most of Snyder's work, Trim Subdivision has no sound, and uses a wide range of editing techniques such as wipe-cuts in a playful deconstruction of site's uniform architecture.

 From 1979 to 1984 he worked on his piece Spectral Brands, which was the first piece in which Snyder used the Image Processor keyboard interface.
-The instrument allowed for the increased control over the machine, dividing its color space into 34220 separate colors organized according to the modified equal temperament tuning system.
+The instrument allowed for increased control over the machine, dividing its color space into 34220 separate colors organized according to the modified equal temperament tuning system.

 In the late 2000s, Snyder produced a series of sound installations through Chicago's Experimental Sound Studio, including projects such as Orniphonia 2, made in 2013 as part of the ESS's Florasonic series, and Pseudorniphones, installed for the 2005 Outer Ear Festival of Sound in Chicago.
 For both of the works, Snyder created intricate soundscapes composed out of synthesized audio signals mimicking the sounds of songbirds.

-In 2018, Snyder work was included in the Chicago 1973-1992 exhibition at Gallery 400.
+In 2018, Snyder's work was included in the Chicago 1973-1992 exhibition at Gallery 400.
 The exhibition was curated by jonCates.

-In 2021, Snyder collaborated with photographer Sara Livingston on the short film, One Year Dark, which was selected “Best Micro-Short” in the “Paris International Short Festival”, in September of 2021.
+In 2021, Snyder collaborated with photographer Sara Livingston on the short film, One Year Dark, which was selected “Best Micro-Short” in the “Paris International Short Festival”, in September 2021.